kktripathi/kktripathi/README.md

 ### 👋 Hi, I am [Kamlakant Tripathi](https://kktripathi.github.io/kt)

+I am a BI & Reporting Engineer working for a global bank in the United States.
-I am a Senior Data Analyst at [PRA Group](https://www.pragroup.com), Virginia.
-As a data science enthusiast, I like to learn and read about new stuff in the same domain.
+Previously, I worked as a Data Intelligence Engineer/Sr. Analyst at Data & Anaytics department of [PRA Group](https://www.pragroup.com), Virginia, USA - A global financial service company primarily focuses on NPLs.
+As a data science enthusiast, I like to learn and read about new stuff in the same technical domain.

-- 💻 Currently working for Due Diligence & Pool Loading team, an important team in Data & Anaytics department of the company.
 - 👨🏽‍💻 Apart from a fulltime job, I grow my skillset by doing relevent [Udemy](https://www.udemy.com/) and [Coursera](https://www.coursera.org/) courses or read articles on [Medium](https://www.medium.com/) to know about latest trends of Data Science in FinTech companies.

 **My Work Interest**:
+- BI & Reporting 💻
 - Data Analysis
 - Data Visualization
 - Solving buisness problems